openlab-at-city-tech/openlab/wp-content/plugins/folders/readme.txt

 A live demo for the Folders plugin is available at <a href="https://demo.premio.io/folders/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">Premio's demo site</a>.

 == Changelog ==

+= 3.0.5 =
+Notifications - Stay informed with notifications whenever an action occurs on Folders — whether a new file is uploaded by a team member, a post is deleted, or any other change is made (Pro)
+SVG file type support (Pro)
+Export Folders structure
+Dynamic folders based on file size
+Option to change the file size limit (Pro feature) Smush plugin bug fixed
+Media library drag and drop to folders bug fixed
+Divi bug fixed

+= 3.0.4 =
+SVG validation bug fixed

 = 3.0.3 =
 Brisk editor conflict fixed